 Permitted Products and Packaging Requirements

-Grocery store licensees must purchase all liquor from the LCBO.
+Convenience store licensees must purchase all liquor from the LCBO.

 If a convenience store licensee purchases containers of liquor that are packed together for consumer sale, the licensee must sell the liquor in that packaging.
 Convenience store licensees are permitted to sell beer, ready-to-drink beverages and cider with an alcohol content that is no greater than 7.1% by volume.

 Convenience store licensees are permitted to sell wine, other than cider, with an alcohol content that is no greater than 18% by volume.
+Additionally, convenience store licensees are permitted to sell wine to which an alcoholic distillate (fortified wine) has been added, provided that the alcohol content is less than 18% by volume.

 Beer, wine (including cider) and ready-to-drink beverages kept for sale, offered for sale, or sold must not be in a container with a volume of more than 5 litres.